coop-code/lets-do-it-app/README.md

 # The Lets Do It Project

 Lets Do IT is a task management app (a to-do list) implemented for studying purposes.
 In this project, you can do all the operations regarding tasks (read, create, edit and delete).
 Some other functionalities were added as well, such as prioritizing tasks.
-Feel free to use it the way you like.

 This project is divided into two subprojects: